geekodour/o/content/docs/colophon.md

 <div class="book-hint info">

-> This website be my homepage and this page is sort of like its [colophon](https://hacdias.com/colophon).
-I've listed why the homepage is the way it is, it's structure and some ideas behind it here.
+> This website be my homepage and this page is its [colophon](https://hacdias.com/colophon).
+Here I've listed why the homepage is the way it is, its structure and some ideas behind it.
 Check [Locus 🌊]({{< relref "locus" >}}), if you're looking for an overview of all the personal things I host publicly.
 </div>